peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 trustAnchors (optional, array of string):  An array of strings containing
     Entity Identifiers of the Issuer's trust anchors.
-When solving the challenge, the Requestor can construct a trust chain from itself to one of these trust anchors.
-It is RECOMMENDED that the Issuer includes this field to make it easier for the Requestor to construct a trust chain.
+When solving the challenge, the Requestor can construct a Trust Chain from itself to one of these Trust Anchors.
+It is RECOMMENDED that the Issuer includes this field to make it easier for the Requestor to construct a Trust Chain.

 A non-normative example of a challenge with `trustAnchors` specified: